ProMQA: Question Answering Dataset for Multimodal Procedural Activity Understanding: Related Work

 \paragraph{Procedural Activity Understanding} The research community constructed various datasets to improve the machine's understanding of procedural activities in videos: Breakfast~\citep{Kuehne_2014_CVPR}, YouCook2~\citep{Zhou_Xu_Corso_2018}, COIN~\citep{yansong2019coin}, Assembly101~\citep{sener2022assembly101}, and CaptainCook4D~\citep{peddi2023captaincook4d}, to name a few.
 With those datasets, models are typically evaluated on tasks like action recognition and temporal action localization, framed as classification tasks.
 In this work, we propose QA as the formulation, which aligns better with real-world scenarios.

-\paragraph{Video QA Dataset} QA as a task formulation is increasingly adopted for video QA datasets, e.g., NExT-QA~\citep{xiao2021next}, EgoSchema~\citep{mangalam2023egoschema}, and Video-MME~\citep{fu2024video}.
+\paragraph{Video QA Dataset} QA as a task formulation is increasingly adopted for video QA datasets, e.g., NExT-QA~\citep{xiao2021next}, EgoSchema~\citep{mangalam2023egoschema}, OpenEQA~\citep{majumdar2024openeqa}, Video-MME~\citep{fu2024video}, \textit{inter alia}.
 While they are multimodal, i.e., a model takes video frames and a textual question as inputs, we argue that they are still rather video-oriented as only a short question consists of the textual part, compared to a pile of images from a video.
+While GazeVQA~\citep{ilaslan-etal-2023-gazevqa} uniquely focuses on procedural tasks as QA, instructions are yet explicitly provided to systems, hence, only a short question with multiple choices and a video are the inputs.
 For enhanced cross-modal comprehension, we present \dataset{} where textual instructions are necessary to derive a correct answer in addition to a video and question (\S\ref{ssec:task}).

 \paragraph{Synthetic Evaluation Data} Along with the advancement of LLMs, synthetic data generation is widely explored in various phases of model development, including pretraining~\citep{gunasekar2023textbooks, maini-etal-2024-rephrasing} and instruction tuning~\citep{wang-etal-2023-self-instruct, adler2024nemotron}.
-Compared to those phases, it is underexplored in generating evaluation data with LLMs~\citep{wu2024synthetic}, possibly because of 1) the lack of quality assurance and 2) potential biases that it may introduce~\citep{zheng2024judging, panickssery2024llm}.
+Compared to those phases, it is underexplored in generating evaluation data with LLMs~\citep{wu-etal-2024-synthetic}, possibly because of the following two reasons: 1) The quality assurance is lacking, which can be mitigated by introducing multi-step machine and manual curation steps as EgoSchema.
+2) Potential biases may be introduced~\citep{zheng2024judging, panickssery2024llm}.
 Addressing these challenges, we develop our \dataset{} with additional human checks (\S\ref{ssec:verify}), justified by the fairness-check experiments (\S\ref{sec:bias}).